 Instructions

-- Beat 6 eggs (no need to separate them) with sugar until it’s three times in volume.
+- Beat 6 eggs (no need to separate them) with sugar until the batter has tripled in volume.
+This will take roughly 10 minutes in a stand mixer, longer if using a hand mixer.

-- Sift flour and cocoa powder into the egg mixture.
+- Sift the flour and cocoa powder into the egg mixture.

-- Using a spatula, carefully fold in dry ingredients.
-Be very gentle with the dough so you don’t over mix it and lose all the fluffiness.
+- Using a spatula, carefully fold in the dry ingredients.
+Be very gentle with the batter so you don’t over mix it and lose all the fluffiness.

-- Add cake batter to an oiled or parchment paper lined baking sheet.
+- Pour the cake batter to an oiled or parchment paper lined baking sheet.
 A springform baking pan works amazing as well and makes the transferring process that much easier.
 Aim to use a pan that is 9-12 inches is diameter.

 - Bake at 350°F for 30 minutes.
 Do the toothpick check to gauge doneness.
-Use in your favorite desserts that require chocolate sponge.
+Use in your favorite desserts that require chocolate sponge cake.
 The possibilities are endless!

 Hello!
 Is there any difference in using powdered sugar vs. regular cane sugar in the cream in terms of texture and quantity?